DirkJMartens/1MHz_signal_generator_RM745/README.md

 - An addition to the original design is an ATMega328p microcontroller as a frequency meter.
 - This drives an 8-digit 7-segment display based on a MAX7219 via I2C.
 - The output frequency is thus shown on a digital readout.
-- Note the frequency displayed is measured from the square wave output, not merely displaying the desited value.
+- Note the frequency displayed is measured from the square wave output, not merely displaying the desired value.